davidfekke/fek.io/src/blog/2021-06-03/maybe-you-should-think-twice-before-installing-that-npm-module.md

 If you are not familiar with [Deno](https://deno.land/), it is an alternative JavaScript runtime from Ryan Dahl, the inventor of Node.js.
 One of the things that Ryan did when he created Deno was rethink how he did certain things in Node.

 Node.js does not have a standard library.
-When Ryan created Deno, he also made sure that it included a standard library of modules you can use with having to install third party modules.
+When Ryan created Deno, he also made sure that it included a standard library of modules you can use without having to install third party modules.

 Deno also allows developers to import modules directly from the source, so there is no need for a package manager.
 You can simply `import 'https://github.com/someuser/mymodule/main/src.js'` in your app, and Deno will cache the module locally on your system.